 This red pepper and spinach filo tart always makes me think of the weekend.
-I expect that’s because it’s long since been a favourite of Lynne and myself on a Friday evening.
+I expect that’s because it’s long since been a favourite of ours on a Friday evening.

 There’s another thing this red pepper and spinach filo tart makes me think of - The Mediterranean.

 It can be in the depths of our cold and dark Scottish winters when I’m putting this filo pastry tart together in our cosy centrally heated kitchen.

 I just have to add the mixed herbs to the sautéing onions and peppers and the aroma of the basil, thyme and oregano mingles in the air, instantly transporting me back to a market we were once at whilst on holiday in Alicante.

 That was a fantastic holiday.
 One that helped to begin my quest of trying to eat as healthily as possible.

 I remember the abundance of fresh fruit and vegetables and the piled high displays of sumptuous green and black olives.
 Isn’t food a wonderful thing for evoking powerful memories, and good memories at that?